Contents

 - A well tested and regularly rehearsed plan

 The benefit of having a crisis communication plan in place is simply that when the unexpected happens, you’ll be prepared for it.
-Maybe you won’t have predicted the exact crisis that hits your organization, but it will most likely be something similar to the possible events you will have thought about and planned for.
-Even being only half ready for a crisis is infinitely better than not being ready at all.
+Maybe you won’t have predicted the exact crisis that hits your organization, but it will most likely be something similar to the possible events you will have planned for.

 - Proactivity: It’s important to always be on the front foot, both in preparing for a potential crisis and in managing one that is in play.
 Always be working to get ahead of the situation.